yo-yo-yo-jbo/virtual_memory_known_dlls/README.md

 ```

 This shows the same address (`0x560fe8d872a0` in my run, but you might get a different address) having two different values in two different processes (we've created a new process with the `fork` system call).

+How is this achieved?
+The idea is that memory addresses (like `0x560fe8d872a0`) do not represent RAM; in fact, your RAM might not be big enough to save all memory for all programs running simultanously!
+Instead, memory is split into chunks called *pages* (traditionally of size 4K, but there are already modern operating systems using a different number).
+Each page can either reside in RAM (physical memory) or on the hard drive.
+Then:
+1. When addressing an address, its page entry is checked (an address is essentially a page + offset).
+There are translation schemes in the kernel between virtual page addresses and physical memory.
+2. If that translation indicates the page resides in physical memory, it's simply used.
+3. Otherwise, that page resides in hard-drive, which means it has to be fetched.
+"Discovering" a page referenced by a program does not reside in RAM is called a `Page Fault`, and fetching it from hard drive into physical memory is called `Paging-in`.
+4. If the RAM is full, it means another page needs to be removed from RAM into the hard drive to make room for the newly fetched page.
+This is called `Paging-out`.
+5. There are sophisciated algorithms to determine which pages are supposed to be paged-out first; most of them rely on paging out the `Least Recently Used (LRU)` pages; you can read more [here](https://en.wikipedia.org/wiki/Cache_replacement_policies).